 1: Plan your meals – Most poor diet choices are made due to lack of planning.

 Meal planning really applies to anyone living with or without diabetes.
 Most poor diet choices are made due to lack of planning.
 Creating a routine with meals and having a general idea of what you will be eating for the day is key to success.
-If you have to eat out, familiarize yourself with the restaurants menus, and select a few go to meals.
+If you have to eat out, familiarize yourself with the restaurant’s menus, and select a few go-to meals.
 The best options would be grilled chicken tenderloin plate, grilled sirloin plate, or the grilled chicken salad.
 Avoid dishes that are fried.
 Make sure to incorporate a green vegetable or salad with your entree.
 Don’t assume that if it looks healthy then it is healthy.
 Did you know at Arby’s restaurant the Market Fresh Roasted Turkey Breast Bacon ranch sandwich has 800 calories and 76 g or carbohydrates.
 While the Beef and Cheddar Classic has 450 calories and 45 g of carbohydrates.

 - Stop Smoking – Did you know that smokers are 30-40% more likely to develop type 2 diabetes?

 Once diagnosed with diabetes, no matter which type, smoking can cause difficulty with controlling blood glucose levels.
 Exposure to nicotine can cause insulin resistance in the body which can cause difficulty with regulating medications often requiring higher doses of oral medications and insulin therapy.
 Smoker with diabetes also have increased health risks, such as heart disease, decreased circulation and vascular disease which could increase potential amputation, retinopathy (eye disease), and neuropathy (loss of feeling and sensation in limbs).
+Smoking can often lead to gum disease and gum disease itself also increases the risk of diabetes so be sure to continue routine checkups.

 - Know your numbers – Let’s be honest checking your blood sugar is never fun, but it is really helpful.
 Ignorance is never bliss in this situation.